Vikramshila Setu

 However, there is intense traffic congestion on the bridge due to increased traffic and there is now a demand to construct another bridge parallel to it.
-On 21 September 2020 Prime Minister Mr Narendra Modi laid the foundation stone of another 4 lane road bridge of 4.445 km length over Ganga river parallel to Vikramshila Setu at cost of ₹1110.23 crore.
+On 21 September 2020 Prime Minister Mr Narendra Modi laid the foundation stone of another 4 lane road bridge of 4.4 km length over Ganga river parallel to Vikramshila Setu at cost of ₹1110.23 crore.

 In June 2018, another 24 km-long Vikramshila - Kataria rail-cum-road bridge between Vikramshila railway station (near Pirpainty south of Ganga) and Kataria railway station (near Naugachia railway station) north of the Ganga, with an expenditure of ₹4,379.01 crore was approved.

+It serves as only connection towards Bhagalpur side of area due vast and long expansion of Ganga river isolating both side of area.
+People earlier were totally dependent on small boats and steamers that would carry them from Naugachhia side of shore to Bhagalpur mainland and city and all the land areas beyond, which was isolated for very long due to lack of land connection between the area.